-We will also be introducing laying hens and ducks, in addition to producing Organic Eggs they will help keep down the Slugs and produce manure.
+We plan to introduce laying hens and ducks, in addition to producing Organic Eggs they will help keep down the Slugs and produce manure.

-We have applied to plant around 8 acres of our land with 8-9000 trees under the Native Woodland Scheme, this scheme is aimed at the restoration of existing native woodlands and the creation of new native woodlands.
+We have planted around 7.5 acres of our land with 7500 trees under the Native Woodland Scheme, this scheme is aimed at the restoration of existing native woodlands and the creation of new native woodlands.
 We are working with Forester Mark Donnelly who has a tremendous wealth of knowledge on Biodiversity, he was formally Head Forester for The National Trust in Wales.
-Tree species will include Oak, Alder, Hazel, Scotch Pine, There will be walking trails through the woods to connect to our Coastal Walk and an Outdoor Classroom area.
+Tree species include Oak (2600), Alder, Hazel, Hawthorn, Birch and Scotch Pine, There will be walking trails through the woods to connect to our Coastal Walk and an Outdoor Classroom area.

 The remainder of the farm is grassland of mixed quality, we have about 6 acres suitable for making Haylage or Hay and about 17 acres of Special Area of Conservation (SAC) land which was very overgrown that we have started to graze with our horses and Connemara Ponies.
 The Connemara’s are a designated Irish Rare Breed and therefore qualify as Livestock Units we have 3 you can read more about them here.